Deniiiiis/Taskify/README.md

 # Taskify

-**Taskify** je mobilná aplikácia pre správu úloh (to-do list), ktorá demonštruje implementáciu autentifikácie používateľa v modernom prostredí **TypeScriptu** a **React Native**.
+**Taskify** is a mobile task management (to-do list) application that demonstrates the implementation of user authentication in a modern **TypeScript** and **React Native** environment.
-Projekt je momentálne vo fáze vývoja – implementované sú základné funkcie prihlasovania, registrácie a obnovy hesla.
+The project is currently in development – basic features such as login, registration, and password recovery have been implemented.

 ---

-## 🚀 Aktuálne implementované funkcionality
+## 🚀 Currently Implemented Features

-- 🔐 **Registrácia používateľa**
+- 🔐 **User Registration**
-- 🔑 **Prihlásenie používateľa**
+- 🔑 **User Login**
-- 🔁 **Resetovanie zabudnutého hesla**
+- 🔁 **Password Reset**
-- 📡 **Prepojenie s backend serverom**
+- 📡 **Backend Server Integration**
-- 💾 **Ukladanie tokenu a používateľských dát (lokálne uloženie)**
+- 💾 **Token and User Data Storage (local storage)**

 ---

-## 🧩 Funkcionality vo vývoji
+## 🧩 Features in Development

-- 📋 Správa úloh (vytváranie, úprava, mazanie)
+- 📋 Task management (create, edit, delete)
-- ✅ Označovanie úloh ako dokončených
+- ✅ Marking tasks as completed
-- 🧠 Kategórie / projekty pre úlohy
+- 🧠 Categories / projects for tasks
-- 👤 Používateľský profil a nastavenia
+- 👤 User profile and settings
-- 🌙 Tmavý / svetlý režim
+- 🌙 Dark / light mode

 ---

-## 🛠 Použité technológie
+## 🛠 Technologies Used

 **Frontend:**
 - React Native
 - TypeScript
 - Axios
 - AsyncStorage

 **Backend:**
 - Node.js
 - Express.js
 - MongoDB
 - JWT (JSON Web Token)

 ---